DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

     Communities,* Canberra: AIATSIS Research Publications, 2013, p.
 43.

 [^8]: N. Peterson, ‘Demand Sharing: Reciprocity and the Pressure for
-    Generosity among Foragers’, *American Anthropologist* 95.4 (1993),
+    Generosity among Foragers’, *American Anthropologist* 95.4 (1993):190.
-    p.
-190.

-[^9]: See J. Altman, ‘A Genealogy of 'Demand Sharing': From Pure
+[^9]: See J. Altman, ‘A Genealogy of “Demand Sharing”: From Pure
-    Anthropology to Public Policy’ in Y. Musharbash and M. Barber (eds) E*thnography and the Production of Anthropological Knowledge: Essays in Honour of Nicolas Peterson*, Canberra: ANU E Press, 2011.
+    Anthropology to Public Policy’ in Y. Musharbash and M. Barber (eds) *Ethnography and the Production of Anthropological Knowledge: Essays in Honour of Nicolas Peterson*, Canberra: ANU E Press, 2011.

 [^10]: Elsewhere Myers (1986: 109) states that the word *walytja* is